James Mu

 Artifact Reject

-Senior medical device design project.
-Designed a UV-C light-based device to reduce central line-associated bloodstream infections (CLABSIs) in clinical settings.
+UV-C light-based device to prevent central line-associated bloodstream infections (CLABSIs) in clinical settings.

 Federated Learning for Biomedical Data